SPITFIRE AUDIO STUDIO STRINGS – FORTE MAGNIFICO

 Hi, welcome back to StudioWise.
-This week we’re testing Spitfire Audio’s brand new Studio Strings Pro sample library, a slight deviation from the companies typical offerings, in that the ensemble was recorded at Air Studios’ much smaller and more intimate studio one to control the environment as much as possible, focusing more on clever mic placement and digital reverb for ambience.
+This week we’re testing Spitfire Audio’s brand new Studio Strings Pro sample library, a slight deviation from the company’s typical offerings, in that the ensemble was recorded at Air Studios’ much smaller and more intimate Studio One to control the environment as much as possible, focusing more on clever mic placement and digital reverb for ambience.

 Sounds great on paper, let’s get it installed and see how it performs in the DAW.

 Spitfire Audio Studio Strings is available in two variants, Core and Pro.
-The core edition featuring a full 30-piece ensemble section, with 148 articulations, legato and “decorative” patches such as grace notes, trills, falls, crescendo, FX and the likes.
+The core edition features a full 30-piece ensemble section, with 148 articulations, legato and “decorative” patches such as grace notes, trills, falls, crescendo, FX and the like.
 The session was recorded to analogue tape by Simon Rhodes and features up to 3 dynamic layers on long articulations and 8 (!) on shorts.

 The Pro edition we are testing has a whopping 232 total articulations, 6 microphone configurations and two divisi sections for violin 1 and 2, viola and cello.
 The library requires Native Instruments Kontakt player (free or paid version) and MIDI keyboard controller with mod wheel and, ideally, multiple fader controllers for dynamics, volume, vibrato etc.

 Installation is very streamlined now with Spitfire’s excellent download manager, one of the best in the industry.
 Keeping tabs on your collection and any updates is a breeze, with your purchases simply showing up inside the app ready for you to download.